 Sometimes, a second transplant can be a treatment option if a relapse occurs 18 to 24 months after the first one.

 New Hope for Multiple Myeloma

 There are two antibody-based treatments that specifically try to target the proteins on the plasma cells in order to control the myeloma.
 Another promising treatment in early clinical trials is CAR T cell treatment, which uses the patients own immune power to control cancerous plasma cell growth.

-Dr. Patel explains that AdventHealth is in the process of starting its own CAR T cell trials, in addition to many additional multiple myeloma research trials.
-Were on the forefront of new treatments that use the patients own immune system to treat cancer, including using immune modulated agents that can target cancerous plasma cells and essentially shut down their production and eliminate them.
+At AdventHealth, we're on the forefront of new treatments that use the patient's own immune system to treat cancer, including using immune modulated agents that can target cancerous plasma cells and essentially shut down their production and eliminate them.

-Our treatments have moved away from high toxicity chemotherapy and toward well-designed, purposeful medicines that do specific jobs with fewer side effects, notes Dr. Patel.
+Our treatments have moved away from high toxicity chemotherapy and toward well-designed, purposeful medicines that do specific jobs with fewer side effects.

-AdventHealth is a place full of hope we strive to be the best as a medical team and provide the best possible care to help our patients heal every step of the way, concludes Dr. Patel.
+AdventHealth is a place full of hope.
+We strive to be the best as a medical team and provide the best possible care to help our patients heal every step of the way.